bahrjd/programming-questions/questions.md

 - Would it be a good idea for a new programmer to start with a large corporate buisness, or a small one?

 ## Jason
+- What does a LinkedIn Profile Makeoverist do?